 Caring for a Dental Implant

-Implants are artificial teeth that are placed into the jawbone and function the same way as the roots of teeth.
-Implants greatly reduce the risk of bone loss and they won’t slip and slide while you’re trying to chew your food or engaged in conversation.
+Implants are artificial teeth placed into the jawbone and feel and function the same way as the roots of teeth.
+Implants reduce the risk of bone loss that comes with losing teeth.
+They also won’t slip and slide while you’re trying to chew your food or engaged in conversation.

-What To Do If Your Implant Is Damaged
+What To Do If Your Implant Is Damaged?